Get matched with vetted scholarships and enter our

 Duke University

-Duke University is a private university located in Durham, North Carolina.
-WIth a stellar reputation for its academic programs, Duke also excels at high-level athletics.
+Duke University is a private research university located in Durham, North Carolina.
+Duke is well known for its medical and engineering programs, as well as its renowned basketball program!

 • Test optional: Yes